Leoš Čermák

-Leoš Čermák (born 13 March 1978 in Třebíč) is a Czech professional ice hockey player currently playing for Torpedo Nizhny Novgorod in the Kontinental Hockey League.
+Leoš Čermák (born 13 March 1978 in Třebíč) is a Czech former professional ice hockey player.

 Čermák began playing for HC Slavia Prague in the Czech Extraliga and then for HC Vítkovice before spending a season in the Russian Hockey League for Sibir Novosibirsk.
 He returned to the Czech Republic and split the next few years with Slavia Prague and HC Bílí Tygři Liberec.
 In 2008, Čermák returned to Russia and signed for Salavat Yulaev Ufa of the newly created KHL.
 He was released by the Ufa at the end of the 2008–09 season and signed a contract with Sibir Novosibirsk, where he started his career in Russia.